Non-separable Models with High-dimensional Data: Empirical Illustration

 We apply the proposed estimation and inference procedures for black and white individuals separately.
-We use the same bandwidth choices as in the previous section, such that our effective sample size is $nh=251$ for whites and $nh=64$ for blacks if uniform kernels are used.
-Figures \ref{fig_white} and \ref{fig_black} show the estimated unconditional quantile functions and the estimated derivative, as well as the point-wise confidence intervals for $\tau=25\%$, $50\%$, and $ 75\%$.
+We use the same tuning parameter choices as in the previous section.\footnote{In Section \ref{sec:add_emp} in the Appendix, we investigate the sensitivity of our estimation method with respect to the tuning parameters.} As a result, our effective sample sizes are of orders of magnitude $nh_1\approx 462$ and $175$ for whites and blacks, respectively.
+Figures \ref{fig_white} and \ref{fig_black} show the estimated unconditional quantile functions and the estimated derivative, as well as the point-wise 90\% confidence bands for $\tau \in [0.2,0.8]$ and $t$ taking values at the $25\%$, $50\%$, and $ 75\%$ quantiles of the empirical distribution of $T_i$.
 Under the context of intergenerational income mobility, the unconditional quantile and its derivative represent the quantile of son's potential log income indexed by father's log income and the intergenerational elasticity, respectively.
-The unconditional quantile functions have a slight upward trend and the estimated derivative is positive in most part of father's log income.
-The confidence intervals for the unconditional quantile functions are quite narrow.
-However, we cannot reject the (locally) zero intergenerational elasticity for most of the values of father's log income, except for the whites with father's log income around 10 and $\tau =50\%$ and $75\%$.
+The unconditional quantile functions have a slight upward trend and the estimated derivative is positive in most parts of father's log income.
+The confidence bands for the unconditional quantile functions are quite narrow for both black and white individuals.
+For white individuals with the values of father's log income at the $50\%$ or $75\%$ quantile, we can reject the (locally) zero intergenerational elasticity for most of the values of $\tau\in [0.2,0.8]$.
+For the other cases, we cannot reject the (locally) zero intergenerational elasticity for almost all $\tau$'s.
 This is considered as the cost of our fully nonparametric specification.